 An overactive thyroid (hyperthyroidism) is a condition in which the thyroid gland makes too much thyroid hormone.
 It can cause symptoms such as weight loss, feeling anxious, rapid heartbeat, sleep problems and low energy.
 Possible treatments include medication, radioactive iodine or surgery.

-Parkinson’s is a progressive neurological condition that affects movement and coordination.
+Parkinson’s disease is a neurological condition that affects movement and coordination.
 Symptoms of Parkinson’s usually take many years to develop.
-The first sign of Parkinson's is sometimes a tremor or slowness of movement.
-There is currently no cure for Parkinson’s, but its symptoms can be treated with medication, surgery and lifestyle changes.
+The first sign is often a tremor or slowness of movement.
+Although there is currently no cure, symptoms can be treated.

 Prediabetes means the amount of glucose, a type of sugar, in your blood is higher than normal and you are at much higher risk of getting diabetes.